 As indicated by the name, internal resorption affects the insides of the teeth.
 It is relatively uncommon compared to external resorption and mainly occurs in men.
-Internal resorption is also more prevalent in people who have recently undergone extensive oral surgery, for example, a tooth transplant.
+Internal resorption is also more prevalent in people who have recently experienced dental trauma or undergone extensive oral surgery, for example, a tooth transplant.

 The vast majority of patients suffering from internal resorption are unaware of this problem because it only targets the inside of a tooth so it's hard to see from the outside.
 Therefore, most cases of internal resorption are normally detected via X-rays performed as a part of a routine dental examination.

 On an X-ray, an internally resorbing tooth will bear dark spots with a complete lack of internal tissue—this happens when a tooth dies.

 External tooth resorption

 External resorption may appear on the outer surface of the tooth in the form of deep chips or holes.
-Resorption that extends to the roots of the tooth can be visualized in an X-ray report as a flattening of the root tips as well as a reduction in its length.
+Resorption that extends to the roots of the tooth can be visualized in an X-ray report as a flattening of the root tips as well as a reduction in their length.

 External resorption is further classified into several types:

 External inflammatory resorption is normally caused by a prolonged trauma of the tooth ultimately giving rise to pathological resorption.
 Some of the most common causes of this type of resorption include the drying of the root surface after a trauma, previous surgery, injury to the periodontal ligament (PDL), pressure, or complete exposure of the dentine tubules.